-Parents: This one is for your daughter... and you!
-Get a good night's rest!
+Parents: This one is for both you and your daughter.
+Get a good night's rest.

 Campers: Lay out your clothes and get plenty of sleep the night before camp.
-Show up to the Academy alert, energized, and ready to hit the field at high energy.
+Show up to the Academy alert, energized, and ready to hit the field.